ronakupadhyaya/Horizons-week-03/day5/horizonstarter-ajax/README.md

 This part is up to you.
 You already know how to GET and POST data using AJAX.
 Think about how to use the frontend tools you already learned--AJAX, events, jQuery, etc.--to perfect the data flow.
 This is where it all comes together.
-You need to update the user sees, the data that was originally rendered on the backend, when you receive new data from the user or from AJAX.
+You need to update what the user sees, the data that was originally rendered on the backend, when you receive new data from the user or from AJAX.
 Think back to the `render` and `mount` functions we wrote for the Horello projects.

 Start by building out the first piece of new, AJAX-driven functionality: project contributions.

+One more hint, as you're replacing your existing backend-driven form.
+Don't forget `event.preventDefault()`!

 ## Phase 4.
 Validation, error handling